 In his teenage years, a profound curiosity for knowledge awakened in Erik and led him to the teachings of the Buddha and Padmasambhava.
 He had the immense fortune to learn the wisdom tradition from many living Buddhist masters.
 His main teachers are the great Dzogchen master Tulku Urgyen Rinpoche and his son Chökyi Nyima Rinpoche.
 In 2010, Chökyi Nyima Rinpoche appointed him with the task of teaching the Dharma.
 During meditation retreats, he emphasises the discovery of a simple and natural presence to help people to know their mind and the freedom it brings.

-Khenpo Topka Tulku
+Khenpo Tokpa Tulku

 Lama Tsultrim Sangpo

 We have been delighted to welcome Lama Tsultrim Sangpo, a senior monk and chant master at Ka-Nying Shedrub Ling, to teach at Gomde UK in 2019.
 An extremely experienced monk, Lama Tsultrim Sangpo completed the traditional three-year retreat under the guidance of Tulku Urgyen Rinpoche and currently trains the younger monks at the monastery in the practice of the ritual arts.
-Lama Tsultrim is also the resident teacher at Gomde California during their summer teaching programme and therefore is very used to working with a western audience.
+Lama Tsultrim is also the resident teacher at Gomde California during their summer teaching programme and therefore is very used to working with a Western audience.

 “Be calm, kind and clear.
 This is the most valuable thing we human beings can learn, train in and master.
 To be happy and live in harmony, liberate our minds and free others: this is my deep wish.”